Aranathan318/Coding-Task/READ.md

 ```

 ## Credits
-This project was created by [Your Name].
+This project was created by Dean Isaac.

 Feel free to contribute, report issues, or suggest improvements!